 PET imaging of adenosine receptors

 Adenosine is an endogenous purine nucleoside, composed of nucleobase adenine and β-D-ribose moieties.
-It has a central role in cell metabolism and signaling as such and as the backbone for ATP (adenosine triphosphate) and cAMP (cyclic adenosine monophosphate).
+It has a central role in cell metabolism and signalling as such and as the backbone for ATP (adenosine triphosphate) and cAMP (cyclic adenosine monophosphate).

 Adenosine is rapidly catabolized by adenosine deaminases to inosine, which can be further deribosylated by purine nucleoside phosphorylase to hypoxantine.
 Adenosine deaminase isoform 1 (ADA1) is found in most cells, including blood cells.
 Isoform 2 (ADA2) is found in macrophages and in the plasma.
 Adenosine kinase in red blood cells converts adenosine into adenine nucleotides.